Tu Jhoothi Main Makkaar: Plot

 Rohan "Mickey" Arora is the son of Ramesh Arora, a rich Punjabi business magnate, and lives with his family in New Delhi.
 Mickey and his best friend Manu Dabbas secretly work as break-up consultants, helping people break-up with their respective partners.
 Mickey and Manu travel to Spain for Manu's bachelor party, where they are accompanied by Manu's fiancée Kinchi and her best friend Nisha "Tinni" Malhotra.
 Mickey and Tinni hook up and eventually fall in love.

-Upon returning, Manu and Kinchi get married, while Mickey and Tinni introduce each other to their respective families.
+Upon returning, Mickey introduces Tinni to his family.
+At Manu and Kinchi’s wedding, Tinni’s family learns that Tinni is in a relationship with Mickey through Mickey’s mother.
 The families accept their relationship and start preparations for their wedding.
 However, Tinni feels she is not ready for the marriage and decides to break-up with Mickey.
 Tinni contacts the break-up consultant on phone, not knowing that it is Mickey, and asks for help in breaking up with him.
 Unaware that he is speaking with Tinni, Mickey agrees to help her.

 Mickey suggests that Tinni and her partner match each other's horoscopes and if they do not align, then the marriage can be called off.
 However, their horoscopes align perfectly.
 Mickey soon finds out that the client is none other than Tinni and gets heartbroken as she did not discuss her concerns with him and try to sort out the misunderstandings.
 Mickey decides to play along and beat Tinni at her own game.
 Mickey suggests Tinni to do a "jealousy test", which can lead to their break-up.

 Tinni hires a guy to act as her old friend and dances seductively with him in front of Mickey, but Mickey remains unaffected.
 Mickey suggests to do a "loyalty test" and Tinni hires a girl to seduce Mickey and if he cheats on her, then she could easily break-up with him, but Mickey does not give in and acts as a loyal partner.
 Mickey, posing as the break-up consultant on phone, asks Tinni about the reason for breaking up with him.
 Tinni reveals that she does not want to live with his family after the marriage and wants to live independently so that they can have their own personal space.
 Knowing that Mickey loves his family dearly and not wanting to make him choose between her and his family, she wants to break-up with him.